kantarcise/notebook/neetcode/readme.md

   - for getnewsfeed method.
 Getting the latest tweets from people that are tweeting
   - in their own pace, min_heap helps

+- 079.find_median_from_data_stream:

+  - Of course first approach woul be using a list.
+  -

+  - The idea is basically to use two heaps a small and a large heap
+  - Adding and removing elements from the heap will be o(logn) -
+  - Finding the max / min in constant time - o(1)
+  -
+  - small heap will be a max heap,
+  - large heap will be a min heap
+  -
+  - Size of the heaps should be approximately Equal
+  - AT MOST difference of 1.
+  -
+  - Also, every element in small heap
+  - should be smaller than the big heap